Answer: a lot younger than you think.

 I vividly recall telephone conversations in college where I would plead, “Yes mom, I did pay my bill in full, just like I told you the last three times you asked me this month.”
 Looking back, it was probably these conversations that separated me from my classmates, who started carrying a balance in college and struggled for years to pay it off.

 How I’m raising my children

 Now that I have two children of my own, I have a chance to pass on the lessons I learned from my parents, as well as in my career.
 But rather than lecturing my young children about personal finance, I seized the moment when they brought up the subject.
 At a very early age, my children observed me using a credit card in the store, and I took that opportunity to explain how it works in very simple terms.
 It’s important they know that it costs money to use a credit card, and that we must pay our bills every month with the money we earn from our jobs.

 As they grow older, I plan on showing them my credit card statements — and letting them help me pay the bills online.
 I’ll explain what it costs if I were to carry a balance and show them how I’m not paying interest because I only charge what I can afford to pay.

 Eventually, I plan on making them authorized cardholders in my account sometime when they’re teenagers, depending on when my wife and I feel they are mature and responsible enough to only use the card with our permission.
 I’ll even have the opportunity to monitor their spending online, a feature the my parents could never enjoy when I was young.

-Bottom line: When parents take the time to teach their children about credit cards at an early age, the advantages of giving them a credit card will far outweigh the risks.
+Bottom line: When parents take the time to answer their children’s credit card questions at an early age, the advantages of giving them a credit card will far outweigh the risks.